R0rt1z2/lkpatcher/README.md

 ![License](https://img.shields.io/github/license/R0rt1z2/lkpatcher)
 ![GitHub Issues](https://img.shields.io/github/issues-raw/R0rt1z2/lkpatcher?color=red)

 `lkpatcher` serves as both a streamlined Python tool and module designed for the alteration and patching of LK (_Little Kernel_) images.
 The utility offers flexibility along with an intuitive API for ease of use.
-To operate the library, **Python 3.11** or higher is required.
+To use the library, **Python 3.11** or higher is required.
 An alternative method of access is available via the [new web version](https://lkpatcher.r0rt1z2.com/) of the tool, which is not open-source but offers the same functionality and has a GUI.

 ## Installation